Brennall/HFH-SRD/Chapter10.md

 Medieval France		       105 people / square mile	     650			 10,000

 ### Note that hexes which have no settled inhabitants and which are not garrisoned do not affect its size or population density for these purposes.
-Many countries in an ACKS setting might claim vast tracts of land, but they don’t really control it for game purposes.
+Many countries in an ACKS setting might claim vast tracts of land, but they don't really control it for game purposes.

 EXAMPLE: The Judge wants to create the realm of Albion, a fantasy version of 12th century medieval England.
 12th century England had a population of about 2,000,000 spread across 50,000 square miles.
 The population of 2 million translates to 400,000 families in ACKS terms.
 Medieval England had a population density of only 40 people per square mile.
 That translates to 250 families per 6-mile hex or 4,000 families per 24-mile hex.
-The Judge’s realm of Albion should therefore be 1,600 6-mile hexes or 80 24-mile hexes.
+The Judge's realm of Albion should therefore be 1,600 6-mile hexes or 80 24-mile hexes.
 A regional map of Albion can be easily drawn using 2 contiguous sheets of hex paper using 6-mile hexes, while still leaving room for wilderness and rival kingdoms.

 ### Placing Villages, Towns, and Cities